D2-mods/Misc-kits/d2-randomkits/readme.txt

 - Monastery Swordsman changed to use Ki Energy system (also used by Medic from Workshop Kitpack).
 - Added Kit Updater component.
 Run after all mods are installed (except possibly Dual to Kit).
 - Compat improvements with tweak/overhaul mods (especially ToF, HLA mods, and proficiency mods).
+- BG2 (classic): Added ranger variant of Monastery Swordsman.

 --

 Kits
 - Kensaizerker (fighter)       - EE and classic
 - Monastery Swordsman (monk)   - EE only
 - Jesterblade (bard)           - EE and classic
+- Monastery Swordsman (ranger) - alt kit for classic BG2

 Components
 1. Install kits